 Dependence on a smartphone makes it tough to disconnect

-A national holiday that you may not have heard of is coming up later this week: the National Day of Unplugging.
-The holiday, beginning on March 1, consists of a 24-hour period from sundown to sundown, to “unplug, unwind, relax and do things other than using today’s technology.”
+A national holiday that you may not have heard of is held on the first Friday of March: the National Day of Unplugging.
+The holiday consists of a 24-hour period from sundown to sundown, to "unplug, unwind, relax and do things other than using today's technology."